CAPTCHAs

 - GeoIP Checks

-This is used to verify that a user isn’t hundreds — if not thousands — of kilometres away from their IP address (which would indicate that they are not really where they say they are).
-This can suggest that a user is either fraudulent, or is attempting to fill random information in an attempt to spam or abuse a service.
+GeoIP checks verify that a user isn’t a large geographical distance away from their IP address.
+This indicates that a user is not really where they say they are.
+This can suggest that a user is either fraudulent or attempting to fill random information in an attempt to spam or abuse a service.

 - Behavioural Checks